The Champion Of Paribanou: World Premiere Reviews

 Arabian Nights Meets Star Wars (by Ian Shuttleworth)

+"Alan Ayckbourn openly acknowledges the debt which his family Christmas show owes to George Lucas.
 The Champion of Paribanou is equal parts Arabian Nights and Star Wars: Grand Viziers and flying carpets on the one hand, mysterious beings with glowing eyes and comically malfunctioning androids on the other.

 In fact, the robot character Salim more or less sweeps the Lucasian board: he looks like Darth Vader, but behaves somewhere between R2-D2 and Chewbacca the Wookiee (and, for added bonus science fiction value, he talks like a Dalek).
 Just about the only ingredient missing is that fights are conducted with good old-fashioned swords rather than light sabres.

-Star Wars is faithful to the same tropes as all great tales, it should come as no surprise that in two hours we cover the corrupting effect of power, the conflict between personal feelings and higher duties and the victory of the determined young underdog, as well as a little byplay involving gender roles and the importance of believing in oneself.
+However, since the story of Star Wars is faithful to the same tropes as all great tales, it should come as no surprise that in two hours we cover the corrupting effect of power, the conflict between personal feelings and higher duties and the victory of the determined young underdog, as well as a little byplay involving gender roles and the importance of believing in oneself.
 Nor does Ayckbourn shy away from the more shadowy aspects of tales of yore.

 Not to give too much away, the story deals with the thwarted love of Ahmed (Jonathan McGuinness), the sultan's youngest son, and his childhood sweetheart Murganah (Pauline Turner), and with Ahmed's quest to rid the land in general and his household in particular of an ancient evil now reawakened.